PROPERTY ACCOUNTING – POLICIES AND PROCEDURES

 No deletions for junked, salvaged, lost or missing items will be made on the inventory property listing until the University Salvage Committee has approved such a deletion and authorized the Property Accounting Department to take appropriate action.
 The University Salvage Committee will verify all paperwork, view items and approve all deletions to assure proper disposal procedures were followed.
 All paperwork must include the signatures of the appropriate parties and verification that the proper government agency has been informed should government -owned property be involved.
 The Internal Auditor will spot-check inventory listings on a random basis to verify accuracy in procedure.

-Sponsored Program Administration will notify each department when physical inventories are required for each sponsored project; generally, this is near the expiration of a project although some Federal agencies do require an annual inventory.
+The Office of Research Administration (ORA) (formerly Sponsored Program Administration (SPA)) will notify each department when physical inventories are required for each sponsored project; generally, this is near the expiration of a project although some Federal agencies do require an annual inventory.
 An inventory listing of accountable government property, prepared from purchase orders, vendors’ and government shipping vouchers will be provided by Property Accounting when necessary.

 Property should not be cannibalized unless it has no reasonable prospect for sale or use as serviceable property without major repair or alterations, but it has some value in excess of its scrap value.
 Cannibalized property must be deleted from the University's Master listing when it loses its identity.
 If the remainder of the property has no recovery value, it may then be discarded.
 (Property to be deleted must be cleared through the University Salvage Committee and the Property Manager before action will be taken to remove it from the master inventory file.)